 Is money the main objective in your life or, are you driven by other values, and money is simply a means to exist?
 What about your partner?
 As the subject is more philosophical than personal in nature, there’s no harm in bringing it up early in a relationship.

 Opposites may attract initially, when you find new facets of your partner’s personality fresh and exciting, however the novelty wears off relatively soon.
-Studies find people are more likely to get on with someone sharing similar values and objectives in the long run.
+Studies find people are more likely to get on with someone sharing similar values and objectives in the long run (this includes money management in a relationship).

 As discussed above, most of us gravitate towards people like ourselves, which includes your income bracket with some variation.
 If you and your partner happen to be on the opposite ends of the scale, I suggest you consider a few theoretical scenarios to help you visualise your future.